 - Teaching with ARTstor: A history of hat-making

 We’re gratified to see that the increased traffic is partly thanks to new entries in the Teaching with ARTstor series, which is composed of great material provided by ARTstor users like you.
 We are always interested in finding new and interesting ways of using the wide variety of collections in the Digital Library.
-If you have any suggestions, email us – we’d love to read them, and possibly feature them in 2013.
+If you have any suggestions, let us know – we’d love to read them, and possibly feature them in 2013.

 This December has also been a big one for collection releases, as you can see from the previous posts (50,000 new images this month alone!).
 Our Production team continues to work hard as we speak, so expect a full summary of the year’s new agreements and releases in January.